 - Adjust your speed to the weather and road conditions;

 - Maintain your vehicle so it is always in good working order;

 - Designate a driver if you plan on drinking; and

 - Avoid driving when you are not well rested.

 Sadly, you can make it a point to follow all the rules of the road and still end up in a devastating collision.
-If you were hurt in a car accident despite following all local traffic laws, an Alexandria car wreck attorney from Laborde Earles Law Firm will investigate your case and gather evidence to prove negligence, liability, and the value of your damages.
+If you were hurt in a car accident despite following all local traffic laws, an Alexandria car wreck attorney from Laborde Earles Injury Lawyers will investigate your case and gather evidence to prove negligence, liability, and the value of your damages.

 In addition to medical records, photos of the crash scene, and the police report, we may use testimonies from medical experts, financial experts, and accident reconstruction experts to support your claim.
 Call (337) 777-7777 to schedule a free case evaluation.